Record trade deficit adds to Britain's economic woes

 EURO ZONE RISK

-Business minister Vince Cable said the euro zone crisis was having a double-whammy impact on UK firms by damaging confidence and therefore demand for British goods, as well as impacting banks' ability to lend.
+Business Secretary Vince Cable said the euro zone crisis was having a double-whammy impact on UK firms by damaging confidence and therefore demand for British goods, as well as impacting on banks' ability to lend.

+"One of the good trends that was happening until very recently was that British exports were growing very briskly, manufacturing was growing strongly, that was part of the successful rebalancing of the economy," Cable told a committee of lawmakers on Wednesday.

 "We have noticed, all the surveys show, that within the last quarter or so that's not happening now, primarily because of the euro zone crisis," he said.